-16.2.2.
-Aggregates
+17.2.1.1 Aggregates

-The Aggregate resource is the more formally defined mechanism for grouping resources.
+The Aggregate resource is the grouping mechanism used by clients to indicate to the service that this group of resources can be treated the same for certain functions, such as the actions.
 Each aggregate contains the list of individual resources that are to be treated as a single unit for operations.
-Thus if a client wishes to, for example, express that a subset of the ComputerSystemCollection resource be treated as a single unit for certain operations like a Reset, SetDefaultBootOrder action, or firmware update it can express the Aggregate resource as the target URI for the operation.
+For example, if a client wishes to express that a subset of the ComputerSystemCollection resource be treated as a single unit for certain operations like reset, reset boot order, or firmware update, it can express the aggregate as the target URI for the operation.